SacDeNoeuds/yawn/ANNOUNCEMENT.md

-# Yawn
+# The epiphany

-The JSX library to embrace JavaScript fatigue.
+Yesterday night (18th of March, 2026), I had an epiphany: **we _have_ reactivity in the frontend**.
+Since 2018 no less!

+In the name of … Async Iterables 🎉

+## Okay, then why making so much fuss?

+Because reactivity is what powers client-side rendering libraries, all of them.
+Rendering a simple div is easy, but how do you re-render when your state changes?

+Any client-side rendering library _needs_ to build their own reactivity system:
+- React ships its `useState`
+- Vue goes with `ref` & co
+- Angular delegated it to RxJS
+- Svelte had observables-like stores
+- Solid made its case about Signals and then Svelte got runes, and Angular moved to Signals too.

+Although there is a [TC39 proposal for Signal](https://github.com/tc39/proposal-signals), no consensus yet.

+Now again, **we _have_ reactivity in the frontend, since 2018**.

+## Taking a step back

+Which got me thinking: I started my career in 2016 and in 10 years using frontend frameworks, we repeatedly needed to learn new tools, APIs, syntaxes, etc. inducing that famous **JavaScript Fatigue**.

+Which contrasts with the fact that the Web itself is never introducing breaking changes, and that is its core philosophy.

-This library emerges from frameworks constantly deviating from Web Standards, trapping developers in the loop of continuously needing to learn tools that will disappear or change in the next ~5 years, to mention a few critics – and those are just the **tip of the iceberg**:
+Looking back, those frameworks trapped developers in the loop of continuously needing to learn tools that will disappear or change in the next ~5 years, here are a few critics.

 > [!NOTE]
 >
 > The critics I am about to share **are not a diatribe**, all these tools had to re-implement their version of everything depending on the state (🤭) of the Web Platform at the time of their creation, and their choices pushed the Ecma committee to add features to the Web, so a **big thanks is in order**.

-Now that the mindset is clarified, let's go back to those critics:
+Now that the mindset is clarified, let's go back to those critics – and those are just the **tip of the iceberg**:
 - React went from classes to hooks, then added server-side apps, and decided to name the `input` event listener `onChange` instead of `onInput` which is the real standard listener (very few React developers actually know that, by the way).
 It took **years** to support custom elements.
 The list is really long when it comes to React.
 - Vue had the Option API and then added the Composition API to support ~hooks in disguise~ composables, introducing `@vue/reactivity` at the time.
 It reuses Web APIs names in non-compatible ways (hello Slot props, templates).
 - Angular moved to RxJS in v2, now moved to Signals.